Bristol-SiD-Development/DD4HEP/README.md

 ```
 anajob recoedFiles/reco_SiT_CAT_500_2pT_theta85_starter.slcio > anaj.txt
 ```
-For the detail of what is happening in these commands go to the [Qs-breakdown](##Qs-breakdown) section.
+For the detail of what is happening in these commands go to the [QS-breakdown](#qs-breakdown) section.
 # Directories:
  - init: initialisation scripts for environment setup
  - SiD/compact: detector descriptions (adapted from the SiD description included with lcgeo)